carlitoselmago/GeoGuessr/README.md

 ## Structure

-Run launch_vlc.sh on all raspberrys, on follower run vlc_listener.py Then when ready (with a bigger pause than follower) run play_trigger.py on Sender
+Run launch_vlc.sh on all raspberrys, on follower run vlc_listener.py Then when ready (with a bigger pause than follower) run vlc_autoloop_sender.py on Sender which will take care of sending the play messages to followers

 ### Sender
 - launch_vlc.sh